HeikoKramer/webDev/nodeJS_notes.md

 ## npm modules in Node.js
 ### [How to structure code in Node.js](https://youtu.be/3iFumk3g9S4)
-#### Separation of concerns
-The separation of concerns is a concept to separate code responsibilities and concerns whenever possible. <br>
+Node.js code should be structured after the "separation of concerns" – a concept to separate code responsibilities and concerns whenever possible. <br>
 In our http example, we saw a server, which is implemented generic – every Node.js serves is implemented after such a schema. <br>
 Then we have our individual logic, the "Hallo HTTP!" and those console logs. <br>
 Not much, but still individual code, which could be **outsourced** from the main JS-file. <br>